krazy527/daily-learning-log/README.md

-# React
+# HTML & CSS

-This is an experimental project on React.
+This is an experimental project on HTML & CSS.